skiadas/ProgLangCourse/notes/types_polymorphic.md

 cout << s;
 ```

 What code is executed by the above line?
 That completely depends on the type/class of `s`.
 C++ will look at that class and search in the definition of that class for an implementation of `<<`.
+It is actually a bit more complicated, but that is the basic idea.

 Haskell implements this feature in a restricted form via what are called *type classes*, that we will not get into at the moment.
+OCAML doesn't really have something analogous.

 ## Parametric Types in Type Variants